Vera Zouroff

-Esmeralda Zenteno Urizar (Antofagasta, July 18, 1880–1967), known by her pseudonym Vera Zouroff, was a Chilean feminist, editor, writer, novelist, poet, and correspondent.
+Esmeralda Zenteno Urizar (18 July 1880 – 1967), known by her pseudonym Vera Zouroff, was a Chilean feminist, editor, writer, novelist, poet, and correspondent.
 Lecturing on Socialismo en Chile, she advocated the form of socialism which gives women a share in the practical direction of the world.
 She also provided a leadership role at the Centro Femenino de Estudio in Santiago.
 Zenteno married Arturo León del Río, after which she was known as Esmeralda Zenteno de León.
 She had five children.

+Zouroff was born in Antofagasta on 18 July 1880.
+She died in 1967.